What Are Toxic Backlinks and Why They’re Dangerous

 Google Search Console Alerts

 Manual action messages about unnatural links, security issues from linking sites, spam patterns detected by Google, and link-related notifications all require urgent attention.
+Google explains manual actions and penalties clearly in Search Console documentation.

 Traffic and Ranking Changes